ashkanmy/CSharp-Python-Langgraph-REST-API/readme.md

-                                     < A REST-API based on Langgraph, Python and C# >
+                                     < A REST-API based on LangGraph, Python and C# >
                                             Dr. Ing.
 Ashkan Mansouri Yarahmadi

-- The C# as GUI, and the Langgraph along with Python as backends were used to design a REST-API product
+- The C# as GUI, and the LangGraph along with Python as backends were used to design a REST-API product

 - The product decides on the amount of discount to be applied on sum amount of purchase appeared on bill